Posterior Coreset Construction with Kernelized Stein Discrepancy for Model-Based Reinforcement Learning: Proof of Theorem

 Now, for our Stein based thinning algorithm, we thin the updated dictionary $\widetilde{\mathcal{D}}_{k}$ after every episode ($H$ steps) and obtain a compressed and efficient representation of dictionary given by ${\mathcal{D}}_{k}$.
 Let us derive the upper bound on $\mathbb{E}[{\Delta}_k(P)]$as follows.
 The Bayes regret at the $k^{th}$ episode can be written as

 Utilize the upper bound from the statement of Lemma \ref{lemma_1} to write

 This is a an important step and point of departure from the existing state of the art regret analysis for model based RL methods \cite{pmlr-v139-fan21b,osband2014model}.
-Instead of utilizing the naive upper bound of Total Variation distance in the right hand side of \eqref{lipschitz_upper}, we follow a different approach and bound it via the Kernel Stein Discrepancy which is a novel connection explored for the first time in this work.
-Next, proceeding with the analysis, we utilize the upper bound developed in Lemma \ref{lemma_2} on the KSD term per episode in the right hand side of \eqref{KSD_bound} to obtain
+Instead of utilizing the naive upper bound of Total Variation distance in the right hand side of \eqref{lipschitz_upper}, we follow a different approach and bound it via the Kernel Stein Discrepancy which is a novel connection explored for the first time in this work. {We remark that the KSD upper bound in Lemma \ref{lemma_2} is for the joint posterior where samples are $h_i=(s,a,s')$.
+We note here that since the score function if independent of the normalizing constant, we can write $\nabla \log \tilde P^k(\cdot|h_i')=\nabla \log \tilde P^k(h_i)$, therefore we utilize the KSD upper bound of joint posterior in Lemma \ref{lemma_2} on the KSD term per episode in the right hand side of \eqref{KSD_bound} to obtain}

 Next, we take summation over the number of episodes which are given by $[\frac{T}{H}]$ where $T$ is the total number of time steps in the environments, and $H$ is the episode length.
 So, after summing over $k=1$ to $[\frac{T}{H}]$, we obtain